 What is Code Point?

 Ordnance Survey Code Point is a map dataset that contains postcode units for Great Britain and Northern Ireland, each having a notional geographical location to make up a UK postcode map.
-Postcodes are an alphanumeric abbreviated form of an address.
-Postcode units are unique references and identify an average of 15 addresses.
-In some cases, where an address receives a substantial amount of mail, a postcode will apply to only one address and is defined as a large user postcode.
-The maximum number of addresses in a postcode is 100.
+Postcodes are an alphanumeric abbreviated form of an address, widely used for navigation, delivery, and statistical purposes.
+Postcode units are unique references and identify an average of 15 addresses, aiding in precise location identification.

 Why use Code Point?